Community Grants Reinvestment Fund Applications Now Open

 Community Reinvestment Program

-Guided by the Cannabis Advisory Board, the Community Reinvestment Program seeks to address the harms of past drug policies by reinvesting adult-use cannabis tax revenue into communities that faced disproportion enforcement of prior drug laws.
+Guided by the Cannabis Advisory Board (CAB), the Community Reinvestment Program seeks to address the harms of past drug policies by reinvesting adult-use cannabis tax revenue into communities that faced disproportion enforcement of prior drug laws.
+Under Cannabis Law (§ 99-ii), 40% of this revenue is allocated to these communities through the Community Grants Reinvestment Fund.
+This funding supports a wide range of community needs—from housing to childcare to job skills training and many areas in between—and is not limited to cannabis-related activities.

 VIEW FY2024/2025 CGRF AWARDEES BOOKLET